grafana/loki/docs/sources/configure/bp-configure.md

 {job="syslog"} 00:00:01 i'm a syslog!  <- Rejected out of order!
 ```

-What can we do about this?
+What can you do about this?
 What if this was because the sources of these logs were different systems?
-We can solve this with an additional label which is unique per system:
+You can solve this with an additional label which is unique per system:

 ```
 {job="syslog", instance="host1"} 00:00:00 i'm a syslog!